 - provide data analytics to enhance the operational effectiveness of the University including improved building management systems, energy consumption, environmental best practice, resurface allocation and management, and

 - monitor the assembly and movement of people around University premises to assist with campus development planning.

 - CCTV systems in use on University premises comprise a range of fixed-position cameras, pan tilt and zoom cameras, motion-activated recorders, monitors, digital recorders and public information signs.

 - CCTV footage is stored on secure servers in a secure location and is directly accessible by authorised security personnel only.

 - CCTV systems operate 24 hours per day, 365 days per year.

 Placement of CCTV cameras and field of view

-- With exception of temporary covert camera installations installed in accordance with clauses 19 to 22 of this policy, signs advising of CCTV cameras must be clearly displayed at all key pedestrian and vehicular entrance points to the University and buildings where cameras are in operation to ensure that staff, students and visitors to the University are aware that they are entering an area that is covered by CCTV surveillance (examples of CCTV signage are provided in the Appendix of this policy).
+- With the exception of temporary covert camera installations installed in accordance with clauses 19 to 22 of this policy, signs advising of CCTV cameras must be displayed at all key pedestrian and vehicular entrance points to the University and buildings where cameras are in operation to help ensure that staff, students and visitors to the University are aware that they are entering an area that is covered by CCTV surveillance (examples of CCTV signage are provided in the Appendix of this policy).

 - buildings used for teaching, research and administrative purposes